RedBeret/RedBeret/README.md

 <h1 align="center">Aloha 👋, I'm RedBeret/Steven Espi</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=redberet&label=Profile%20views&color=0e75b6&style=flat" alt="redberet" /> </p>

-A Senior Computer Systems Engineer by title but work on special projects that are solved with my skill of creative thinking and broad range of skills socially and technically.
+A Senior Network Engineer by title but work on special projects that are solved with creative thinking and broad range of skills socially and technically.
 Project Management/Test Engineer/ Systems Engineer/ Network Engineer/ Programmer/ Data Analyst with a focus on process efficiency.
 With my high level skills tend to get pulled in that direction which is why I am here helping any way I can.
 I enjoy the technical development, the meat and potatoes that drive this world to progess forward.
+That is essentially my day job but my passion for coding and it is foundational to everything I know and do.
+If you can program you can improve any process and create value.

 - 🔭 I’m currently working as subject matter expert in enterprise systems engineering and integration.
 - 🌱 I’m currently learning python for data science as manual pivots are a hassle without data normalization